marceltanuri/frontend-coder/README.md

 * You write html, css and JS in different files, the tool builds a final html file with all files in one
 * You can set additional imports by declaring them in a specific file
 * The tool automatically transpiles typescript to pure javascript
-* The tool compiles and minify css files
+* The tool compiles and minifies css files

 ## How to use it: